 A large part of this Geelong pier is dedicated to car parking and a convenient covered walkway provides shelter as you walk along the train tracks.

-Cunningham Pier fishing has always been popular and in keeping with tradition, local anglers continue to use it.
+Fishing has always been popular on Cunningham Pier, and in keeping with tradition local anglers continue to use it.

 The Poppy Kettle Playground

-This Geelong playground was inspired by a children’s book written by local author Robert Ingpen.
+This Geelong playground was inspired by the children’s book The Voyage Of The Poppykettle by local author Robert Ingpen.

 The story focuses on a group of miniature people from Peru, who set sail in an old tea kettle to find the land ‘beyond the horizon’ and eventually come to rest in Geelong.